suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 account for in order to use SFrame securely, which are all accounted for here:

-1. **Header value uniqueness:** Uniqueness of CTR values follows from the uniqueness of MOQT (group ID, object ID).
+1. **Header value uniqueness:** Uniqueness of CTR values follows from the uniqueness of MOQT (group ID, object ID) pairs.
 We only use one KID value, but instead use distinct SFrame contexts with distinct keys per track.
 This assures that the same (`base_key`, KID, CTR) tuple is never used twice.